Gageperrin/it-notes/it-topics/cissp.md

 SSO improves user experience and reduces vulnerabilities from weaker authentication systems but introduces a **single point of failure**.

 **Kerberos** is a widely used SSO authentication protocol:
-- The client sends an initial message to the **Authentication Service (AS)**.
+- The client sends an initial message to the **Authentication Service (AS)** contained within the Key Distribution Center (KDC).
-- The AS replies with a message encrypted using the user's password:
-  - Ticket Granting Ticket (TGT).
-  - Ticket Granting Service's (TGS) key.
+- The KDC verifies the useranme against hte known crendentials.
+It generates a session key that will be used by the client and the Kerberos server against the Ticket Granting Service (TGS), encrypted with a hash of the user's password.
+It also includes an encrypted and timestamped Ticket Granting Ticket (TGT):
-- The client decrypts the message using their password and generates new tickets.
+- The client decrypts the message using their password, installs the TGT for use until it expires, then requests service tickets from the KDC using its TGT.
 - The client sends the TGT and new tickets to the TGS.
 - The TGS verifies the message and returns an encrypted **Service Ticket** and key.
 - The client uses the Service Ticket to authenticate with the service.